-What is conversion rate?
+What is a conversion rate?
 In the world of business, it’s all about sales which must mean it’s all about conversion too.
-From converting a potential lead to a customer and an ad view into a sale, understanding conversion and making it happen is an essential.
+Conversions are how your website ultimately makes money, either through making sales or getting users into your marketing funnel.

-By understanding conversion rate it becomes possible to implement new marketing techniques while optimising these methods to make the most of your marketing spend.
+By understanding conversion rates it becomes possible to implement new marketing techniques while optimising these methods to make the most of your marketing spend.

 The term “conversion rate” can mean a number of things to different people.
-However, according to the Nielsen Norman Group, a conversion rate is the percentage of individual who take a desired action.
+However, normally a conversion rate is the percentage of individuals who take a desired action.

-The most common iteration of a conversion rate is a percentage of website visitors who end up purchasing a product or service from the website.
+The most common example of a conversion rate is a percentage of website visitors who end up purchasing a product or service from the website.

 At other times, a conversion doesn’t need to occur when a website visitor makes a purchase.
 There are other Key Performance Indicator (KPI) opportunities that a business can use to measure other conversion rate forms.